XingMXTeam/maoxunxing.com/content/notes/weekly12/index.en.md

 ---
-title: "Success Diary #12: Investing, there are more potholes than you think"
+title: "Investment Diary #12: Investing, there are more potholes than you think"
 date: 2023-11-05
 tags:
-  - Success Diary
+  - Investment Diary
 description: "Here are some of my summaries"
 images:
   - weekl6/cover.jpg